Getting diagnosed with pancreatic cancer

 had peptic ulcer surgery over 20 years ago

-Go to the risk and causes of pancreatic cancer
+Find out about the risks and causes of pancreatic cancer

 Sometimes you might feel that your GP is not concerned enough about your symptoms.
 If you think they should be more concerned, print this page and the symptoms page.
 Ask your GP to explain why they don’t think you need a referral.